 The Innovations in Teaching framework defines teaching innovations along 14 dimensions.
 SPCS gives an annual Innovations in Teaching Award to an adjunct faculty member who demonstrates innovative teaching practices.
 Nominations for the annual award are generally due in early December.

 Our Online Resources for Teaching & Learning have been collected by a committee of adjunct and full-time faculty, spearheaded by Bob Spires and John Zinn.
-This event is updated as new tools and resources become known and available.
+This collection is updated as new tools and resources become known and available.

 Continuity of Instruction